What is IC Packaging?

 It is the most common through-hole IC package used in circuits, especially hobby projects.
 This IC has two parallel rows of pins extending perpendicularly out of a rectangular plastic housing.

-Overall dimensions of a DIP package depend on its pin count.
-The most common pin counts are four, six, eight, fourteen, eighteen, twenty, twenty-eight and forty pins.
-The pins on a DIP IC are spaced 2.54mm apart, which is a standard spacing—perfect for fitting into breadboards, veroboards and other prototyping boards.
+The overall dimensions of a DIP package depend on its pin count.
+The most common pin counts are four, six, eight, fourteen, eighteen, twenty, twenty-eight, and forty pins.
+The pins on a DIP IC are spaced 2.54mm apart, which is a standard spacing, perfect for fitting into breadboards, veroboards, and other prototyping boards.

 A DIP IC can also be easily soldered on PCBs.
-Sometimes, instead of soldering an IC directly to the PCB, an IC socket is used.
+Sometimes, an IC socket is used instead of soldering an IC directly to the PCB.
 Using the socket allows for the DIP IC to be removed from and inserted into the PCB easily.

 SOIC package is shorter and narrower than DIP.
 It is an SMD with all DIP pins bent outwards and shrunk down to size.
 Each pin is usually spaced about 1.27mm from the next.

-This is an even smaller version of SOIC package.
-Similar to SOIC, SOP family has a smaller form factor, with pin spacing less than 1.27mm.
-Each SOP includes a plastic small-outline package (PSOP), thin small-outline package (TSOP) and thin-shrink small-outline package (TSSOP).
+This is an even smaller version of the SOIC package.
+Similar to SOIC, the SOP family has a smaller form factor, with pin spacing of less than 1.27mm.
+Each SOP includes a plastic small-outline package (PSOP), thin small-outline package (TSOP), and thin-shrink small-outline package (TSSOP).